ansterONE/first-steps/test.md

 Furthermore, the platform is tool oriented.
 Students develop small tools and widgets that perform small parts of the research they want to conduct.
-The reason to focus on tools is that researchers in general and humanities scholars in particular need to reflect critically on the tools they use for their research.
+The reason to focus on tools is that researchers in general and scholars in particular need to reflect critically on the tools they use for their research.
 By becoming proficient at conceptualising and developing tools, scholars develop a keen eye for perceiving how digital tools work in general.

 Developments in programming languages have shifted the focus from computation to language.
 Commands in modern programming languages are more like natural language expressions, whereas older languages forced programmers to formulate very algebraic commands.
-This makes modern languages more intuitive to use, which lowers the threshold and together with the vast number of interesting JavaScript modules available on the web, even novice programmers can build interesting applications in a matter of hours or days instead of months or years.
+This makes modern languages more intuitive to use, opening them to a wider base of learners and together with the vast number of interesting JavaScript modules available on the web, even novice programmers can build interesting applications in a matter of hours or days instead of months or years.
 Promoting programming skills to a large audience makes more sense now than ever before.

 **User Experience**